 It’s warm in there.
 And they’ve had a trough to drink from.

 I squash down the thought and throw myself back into the make believe.
 I see the horse stamping the ground, ready to charge the dragon.
 I see his thick mane and long tail.
-I see a beautiful majestic creature, rather than the skinny shivering boy looking deeply disturbed and a little confused.
+I see a beautiful majestic creature, rather than the skinny shivering boy looking deeply disturbed and confused.

 He’ll learn, if the horsey survives the battle he’ll get to be the knight next time.
 Knights always fight that bit harder when they’ve played the game before, when they know what’s at stake.

 The knight dismounts, standing firm against the dragon, raising his sword.
-The beast is considerably bigger with fierce sharp claws and teeth that bite, still stained with the blood of the last knight that dared to enter the castle grounds to rescue the princess.
+The beast is considerably bigger, with fierce sharp claws and teeth that bite, still stained with the blood of the last knight that dared to enter the castle grounds to rescue the princess.

 I see the fight in their eyes, fight that goes beyond playful, fight that is motivated by survival.
 Motivated by their rumbling tummies as much as the beautiful princess.
 The internal struggle shows in their movement, but they must fight, fight or die, fight or starve.
 They know what’s at stake.